slashdevslashurandom/gxter/README.md

 - `-n`, `--name-list`: When decompiling a GXT file, read a "name list" consisting of raw string names.
-These string names have their CRC32 hashes precalculated, and in case one of these is seen in the GTA SA format file, the hash is replaced with the name that matches it.
+These string names have their CRC32 hashes precalculated, and in case one of these is seen in a GTA SA format GXT file, that hash is replaced with the name that matches it.

 - `-O`, `--offset-sort`: When decompiling, list strings in the order of their data offsets, according to the entries in TKEY.
 This is useful, as in GTA 3